acmuckian/Milestone-Project-JS-2/README.md

 [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) had been used to test the performance of the website based on the four factors.

+Critical CSS was added in-line in the html to improve performance.

 ### Home Page

 _Desktop_